US Detains Hundreds Of Workers After Immigration Raid At Hyundai’s Georgia Site

 Today, @ATFAtlanta joined HSI, FBI, DEA, ICE, GSP and other agencies in a major immigration enforcement operation at the Hyundai mega site battery plant in Bryan County, GA, leading to the apprehension of ~450 unlawful aliens, emphasizing our commitment to community safety. #ATF pic.twitter.com/su6raLrLu6— ATF Atlanta (@ATFAtlanta) September 4, 2025

-The raid focused on the battery plant construction site and agencies are investigating allegations of unlawful employment practices and other serious federal crimes, the Associated Press reported, citing ICE spokesman Lindsay Williams and the Department of Homeland Security.
-The agencies didn’t immediately respond to emailed requests for comments sent by Bloomberg News outside working hours.
+The federal action brought construction to a halt at HL-GA Battery Co., a joint venture between Hyundai and LG Energy Solution Ltd. that’s intended to supply Hyundai’s new electric-vehicle production hub — a cornerstone of Georgia Governor Brian Kemp’s economic development strategy.
+South Korea’s foreign ministry expressed regret that some of the country’s citizens were swept up in the raid and said it had sent consular staff to Georgia in response.

+“In Georgia, we will always enforce the law, including all state and federal immigration laws,” a spokesperson for Kemp said.
+“The Department of Public Safety coordinated with ICE to provide all necessary support for this operation, the latest in a long line of cooperation and partnership between state law enforcement and federal immigration enforcement.”

-LG Energy Solution Ltd., a partner in the battery plant, said in a statement that it was assessing the situation and working with the Korean government and other authorities to ensure the safety and swift release of its employees and partners.
+LG Energy said it was assessing the situation with Korean officials and working “to ensure the safety and swift release of its employees and partners.”

-Hyundai said in a statement that it’s aware of the incident at the HL-GA Battery Co. joint venture and is looking into it.
+Hyundai said it was closely monitoring the situation, adding that production at its electric-vehicle assembly plant nearby wasn’t interrupted.

 The battery plant, which was announced in 2023, is designed to have an annual capacity of 30 GWh, enough to power 300,000 electric vehicles once completed later this year.
 It’s one of two battery factories being built to supply the car manufacturing operations.
 The other is a joint venture with Korea’s SK On Co.